How is AI Being Used in the African Fintech Industry?

-To follow on from our previous post on how Africa is developing into a virtual and cashless economy, this article will expand on how AI is being applied in the African Fintech industry in order to cut costs, grow customer loyalty and enhance cybersecurity.
+This is a follow up from our previous post on how Africa is developing into a virtual and cashless economy.
+This article will expand on how AI is being applied in the African Fintech industry in order to cut costs, grow customer loyalty and enhance cybersecurity.

 There are a number of companies using AI all over the continent, but here is just a short summary that gives insight into the benefits of using this kind of technology in the financial services sector: